szorfein/szorfein.github.io/_posts/2018-10-14-CTF-Ch4inRulz.md

 Possible Hashs:
 [+] MD5(APR)
 ```
-So, we have to crack this hash, we'll use `john`.
+So, we have to crack this hash, we'll use `johntheripper`.
 Create a file name `hash` with user and hash above:

     $ vim hash
     frank:$apr1$1oIGDEDK$/aVFPluYt56UvslZMBDoC0